 3. Familiarize your children with emergency numbers.

-In case your children should ever become afraid or get into trouble, they need to know emergency numbers that they can contact.
-You should always have a list of important numbers posted in plain sight for your children to see, as well as inside of first-aid kits.
-By providing your children with emergency numbers, they can help prevent a bad situation from becoming worse.
+In case your children should ever become afraid or find themselves in trouble, it is crucial for them to know the emergency numbers they can contact for assistance.
+As a responsible parent, it is recommended to always have a well-visible list of important numbers posted in plain sight for your children to easily access and inside first-aid kits as well.
+By equipping your children with the knowledge of emergency numbers, you empower them to take immediate action in critical situations, which can potentially mitigate and prevent a bad situation from escalating into something worse.

 4. Install a security system.